AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/acxiom-prospect-suppression.md

 When you are finished providing details for your destination connection, select **[!UICONTROL Next]**.

-**Alerts** - Adobe Experience Platform can produce event-based alerts which users can subscribe to, these options all a running dataflow to trigger these.  [alert overview](../../../observability/alerts/overview.md)
-  * **Destination Flow Run Delay** - Issues an alert when the dataflow takes longer than 150 minutes to run.
-  * **Destination Flow Run Failure** - Issues an alert when the dataflow ends with a failure status.
-  * **Destination Flow Run Success** - Issues an alert when the dataflow ends without error.
-  * **Destination Flow Run Start** - Issues an alert when the dataflow starts.
-  * **Activation Skipped Rate Exceeded** - Issues an alert when the ratio of failed to all records exceed 0.5%

 ## Data Governance Policy and Enforcement Action ##
-Option to select data governance policy  [alert overview](../../../data-governance/home.md)
+Option to select data governance policy  [data-governance overview](../../../data-governance/home.md)
 <br>  ![Data Governance policy](../../assets/catalog/advertising/acxiom/image-destination-governance.png)

 ## Audience Selection ##
 Selecting an audience defines what data will be selected from the datalike and posted.
-An audience would be defined for the account prior destination configuration [account definition](../../../segmentation/ui/account-audiences.md)
+An audience would be defined for the account prior destination configuration [audience definition](../../../segmentation/ui/account-audiences.md)
 <br>  ![Audience Selection](../../assets/catalog/advertising/acxiom/image-destination-audiences.png)